 Starting from the fundamentals of how to design and build databases in Microsoft Access, the Microsoft Access Database short course is a fully hands-on evening class that moves swiftly to cover tables, relationships, forms, queries, reports and macros.

-The short course ends with an introduction to modules and Access programming.
+The Microsoft Access training ends with an introduction to modules and programming the software.